 Following a 15-hour intensive Spanish language review, students select courses from the institution's wide-ranging curriculum and are fully-integrated with Ecuadorian students.

 In addition, students take a semester-long Spanish language course and a course on Ecuadorian history and culture taught by the BC resident director.
 There is also a community health course specifically developed for and offered to BC nursing students.

 As a BC student, you are required to take a full load of courses at your host institution abroad.
 BC program participants can refer to the academic policies page

 Preceding each semester, BC students participate in a week-long orientation program.
 Students are assigned a faculty advisor from the host university.
-The BC on-site coordinator provides additional academic advising and arranges tutorials as needed.
-In addition, the BC on-site coordinator and the university organize seminars, cultural activities, and excursions designed for visiting students.
+The BC resident director provides additional academic advising and arranges tutorials as needed.
+In addition, the BC resident director and the university organize seminars, cultural activities, and excursions designed for visiting students.